 Bootleg liquor kills at least 41 on Indian tea plantation as dozens fall ill

-At least 41 Indian tea plantation workers have died from drinking toxic bootleg liquor after receiving their weekly wages, and 20 are critically ill in hospital, a government minister said on Friday, Trend reports reference to Reuters.
+At least 41 Indian tea plantation workers have died from drinking toxic bootleg liquor after receiving their weekly wages, and 20 are critically ill in hospital, a government minister said on Friday, Trend reports referring to Reuters.

 The deaths come less than two weeks after more than 100 people died after drinking tainted alcohol in northern India.